Professor Michael Bonsall

 I am Fellow and Tutor in Biological Sciences and Professor of Mathematical Biology in the Department of Zoology.
 I joined St Peters in 2005 and previous to this completed my undergraduate degree, PhD and held a Royal Society research fellowship within the Department of Biological Sciences at Imperial College London.

 In college I teach ecology, evolution and quantitative methods.
-We share teaching of other subjects with tutors and lecturers at other colleges.
-In the Department I currently give classes on the first year quantitative methods course to introduce students to mathematical biology, give lectures on the first and second year ecology courses and a third year module on theoretical epidemiology and public health.
-I also teach on the BBSRC, EPRSC and NERC funded doctoral training programmes and for the Blavatnik School.
+We share this teaching with tutors and lecturers from other colleges to ensure the breadth of the MBiol course is complimented with appropriate tutorials.
+In the Department I currently give lectures on the second year ecology and animal behaviour courses.
+I teach part of the second year statistics module and have recently taught a third-year module on theoretical epidemiology and public health.